 If you require assistance with a project please feel free to contact me for a quote.

-I’m a Partner Investigator on the longitudinal Principal Health and Wellbeing project which examines the occupational health of school leaders around the world.
-Since 2010 I have managed the technical side of the project, and in that role I’m responsible for all data collection and management, respondent database management, respondent queries and the website.
+I’m a consultant on the longitudinal Principal Health and Wellbeing project which examines the occupational health of school leaders around the world.
+From 2010-2019 I managed the technical side of the project in Australia, New Zealand and Ireland.
+I was responsible for all data collection and management, respondent database management, respondent queries and the website.
+In 2019, I’m tending to New Zealand only.
 The Principal Health and Wellbeing project has led the way investigating the occupational health and risk factors for educational leaders in Australia, New Zealand and Ireland.
 The reports from our research have helped shape both governmental and private policy and practice for the better.

 I was an Adjunct Research Fellow at the Centre for Health Economics (Monash University) where I worked with the AQoL team from 2007-2017.
 I was involved in new question creation/design and data analysis as well as the creation of utility weights for the AQoL-8D by doing Time Trade Off, Person Trade Off and Willingness To Pay interviews with members of the general public.
 I was responsible for helping design the AQoL website and I was the webmaster for that site until it was ported into the University system at the end of 2016.
 As part of the AQoL team, I assisted in the creation of an internationally-recognised health-related quality of life questionnaire (AQoL-8D) which helps clinicians and researchers measure overall quality of life and the effects of treatments.